giovannymassuia/wiki.giovannymassuia.io/wiki/ddd/chat-gpt/ddd-saas-products.md

 comment: true
 ---

-# SassS Products and DDD Core Subdomains
+# SaaS Products and DDD Core Subdomains

 > Chat with ChatGPT about DDD in SaaS products and also a discution about Core Subdomains not implemented using in-house solutions

----

 ## TL;DR: